buruzaemon/natto-py/README.rst

 -----
 Here's a very quick guide to using ``natto-py``.

-Following `NLTK3's lead`_, ``natto-py`` requires all input to be unicode, and always returns text as unicode.
-On Python 2.7, you will have to decode/encode accordingly.

 Instantiate a reference to the ``mecab`` library, and display some details::

     from natto import MeCab